-If 2017 was all about herringbone tiles, blue cabinetry and Neff's Slide & Hide oven, what does 2018 have in store?
+If last year was all about herringbone tiles and navy and grey cabinetry, what does 2019 have in store?

-So Christmas is over.
-How was it for you?
-Hopefully, your kitchen stood up to the task of cooking a full-on turkey dinner… but if not, maybe you’ve got a makeover on your mind.
+So Christmas is coming up.
+And you might be wondering whether your kitchen up to the task of cooking a full-on turkey dinner.
+If you remain unconvinced, maybe you’ve got a makeover on your mind.
 Perhaps you’d love an island, or a bigger cooker, or a new colour scheme.
 Or are you after some inspiration?
 If so, you’ve come to the right place.

 We asked our friends at leading retailers, and the in-the-know peeps at Pinterest, for their thoughts.
 Plus we’ve thrown in a few hot trends of our own.